South Bromley, Tower Hamlets

 The Northern Approach Road leading to the Blackwall Tunnel split South Bromley down the middle in the 1960s.
 The eastern part of South Bromley was further isolated by the construction of office blocks on the other side of the East India Dock Road in the 1990s.

-Built south of Abbott Road in the 1960s, the Aberfeldy estate is in the process of being transformed into Aberfeldy Village, which is shown in the marketing photograph at the top.
+Built south of Abbott Road in the 1960s, the Aberfeldy estate is in the process of being transformed into Aberfeldy Village, which is shown in the marketing image at the top of this article.
 Named after its primary thoroughfare (which in turn was named after a place in Scotland, like several streets in the locality), Aberfeldy Village will ultimately consist of 1,174 new homes, together with an energy centre, retail, community and health amenities, and what the developer describes as “public spaces and green oases woven into the build fabric.”
 The £250 million project is expected to be completed c.2024.